Skip advert

 Advertisement - Article continues below

-You could previously buy a 158bhp 2.0-litre BlueHDi 160 diesel engine, which reduced the 508's 0-62mph time to 8.4 seconds, while the the most powerful 2.0-litre, 177bhp BlueHDi diesel was a tenth of a second quicker still.
+There was also the option to buy a 158bhp 2.0-litre BlueHDi 160 diesel engine, which reduced the 508's 0-62mph time to 8.4 seconds, while the most powerful 2.0-litre, 177bhp BlueHDi diesel was a tenth of a second quicker still.

 Petrol engines